-Open Cassini VIMS analysis pipeline
+Open analysis pipeline for Titan limb spectroscopy.

 Most planetary pipelines still rely on 1990s IDL.
 By rebuilding in modern Python (pyVIMS + scikit-image) and offloading heavy math to a single CUDA workstation, one undergrad compressed months of manual reduction to hours.